Susie Wolff: Formula Three (2005)

-For 2005, Wolff advanced to the British Formula 3 Championship to compete for Alan Docking Racing in the Championship Class.
+In 2005, Wolff advanced to the British Formula 3 Championship to compete for Alan Docking Racing in the Championship Class.
 Her season was disrupted by an ankle injury sustained during the winter.
 Wolff also made a one-off appearance in the Porsche Carrera Cup GB at Brands Hatch in June.

 DTM (2006–12)

-In 2006, Wolff stepped up to compete in the DTM.
+In 2006, Wolff began to compete in the DTM.
 Racing for Mücke Motorsport, she drove a 2004-spec Mercedes-Benz C-Class Coupe and achieved a best finish of ninth overall in the final round at the Hockenheimring to complete her debut season.

 Remaining in the DTM for 2007, again driving for Mücke Motorsport, Wolff recorded her best result at Mugello in Italy, where she finished in 10th place.
 At the end of the season, she left Mücke Motorsport to join Persson Motorsport for the 2008 season.

 Moving up to a 2007-specification car, Wolff recorded her best performance of 2008 in June’s race at the Norisring in which she finished 10th – a result she equalled in 2009 on two occasions again at the Norisring and Oschersleben.

 2010 showcased Wolff’s best season in the DTM and her third with Persson Motorsport.
 Taking a seventh-placed finish at Lausitz, she again matched this performance at the Hockenheimring to conclude the season with four points and 13th in the Drivers’ Championship.

 Wolff continued to race in the DTM for a further two years Persson Motorsport and announced her departure from the series ahead of the 2012 finale at the Hockenheimring, ending her seven-season tenure to focus solely on her testing duties with Williams in Formula One.